-An elbow fracture is a fracture involving any sport.
-Fractures may occur as the result of a force hitting at the elbow on the elbow or by a fall during athletics.
-The injury is common to a lot of sports, especially contact sports like football.
-Fractures can be classified as radial fractures distal fractures and ulnar fractures.
-Fractures of the radial head are the most frequent.
+An elbow fracture is a break involving any of the three arm bones.
+They work together to form the elbow joint.
+Fractures may occur as the result of a fall onto the elbow of a force striking the elbow during athletics.
+The injury is common in many sports, especially contact sports like football.
+Fractures can be classified as radial fractures, distal fractures and ulnar fractures.
+The most common fracture is the radial head.

 Falling on the elbow.
-Direct injury to the elbow.
-Torsion of movement of the elbow beyond its normal range.
+Direct trauma to the elbow.
+Torsion of the elbow beyond its normal range.

-Swelling and pain of the elbow in the region.
+Includes pain and swelling in the elbow.
 Deformity because of bone fracture of the elbow.
 Loss of arm mobility.

-Without therapy bones of the elbow can fail to heal sometimes, and properly fuse.
-This may cause long term shortage in range of motion and strength, greater exposure to re-injury and deformity of the joint.
+Without therapy bones of the fractured elbow can fail to properly heal and at times fuse in misalignment.
+This may cause long-term deficits in range of motion and strength.
+It also can increase vulnerability to re-injury and deformity of the joint.

-Apply ice to the area that is swollen.
-Immobilize the arm in a splint or sling before seeking emergency assistance.
+Applying ice to the area that is swollen.
+Immobilize the arm in a splint or sling before seeking an emergency.

-Elbow fractures are difficult to prevent and occur from an accidental injury.
-Avoiding athletics during athletics at intervals of the elbow with cushioning are equally prudent.
+Elbow fractures are difficult to prevent and occur from accidental trauma.
+Avoid any athletics during the fatigue period.
+The elbow protection with padding is prudent.